 - Loss of memory of the event

-Anxiety, trouble with thought process, and noise sensitivity that is present a few days after the injury may also increase the risk of PCS.
+Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise the risk.

 - Sleeping problems

 - Lack of interest in activities that were once enjoyed

 - Feelings of despair